MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/listview/customizing-cell-appearance.md

 - The custom cell is nested inside a `DataTemplate`, which is inside `ListView.ItemTemplate`.
 This is the same process as using any other cell.
 - `ViewCell` is the type of the custom cell.
 The child of the `DataTemplate` element must be of or derive from type `ViewCell`.
 - Notice that inside the `ViewCell`, layout is managed by a `StackLayout`.
 This layout allows us to customize the background color.
 Note that any property of `StackLayout` that is bindable can be bound inside a custom cell, although that is not shown here.
+-Inside the `ViewCell`, layout can be managed by any xamarin forms layout.

 ### C&num;